bdusell/jitsu/README.md

 `php://input`, a host of built-in functions, and so on.
 Although workable, this API suffers from numerous problems.
-Not only does it horribly break encapsulation, it is insufficient to support a full suite of REST API functions without significant extra effort.
-What's worse is that many of these built-in features have awkward interfaces or use names which are just plain difficult to remember.
-How do I access the request URI?
+Not only does it horribly break encapsulation, it is insufficient to support a full suite of REST API functions without some extra effort.
+What's worse is that many of these built-in features have awkward interfaces or use names which are just plain difficult to remember. <q>How do I access the request URI?
 Is it a function call?
 A superglobal?
 I already have variables `$_GET` and `$_COOKIE`, so whatever happened to `$_HEADER`?
-Surely `headers_list` returns the headers received in the request.
+Surely `headers_list` returns the headers received in the request.</q> <i>Ad nauseam</i>.
-<i>Ad nauseam</i>.

 Phrame offers a normalized, more mnemonic API which irons out these quirks.
 Much of this API comes in the form of static functions which can be accessed